-- The Animal Management Team received 2922 service requests during this financial year.
-Of the service requests received 1746 (60%) were complaint related.
-The remaining 1176 (40%) service requests included micro chipping, dog registration and impound queries, lost and found dogs, dead dogs, dog track requests and information/education requests.
-The requests are generally received through the Customer Service centre and electronically recorded as a service request.
+- The Animal Management Team received 2806 service requests during this financial year.
+Of the service requests received 1624 (58%) were complaint related.
+The remaining 1182 (42%) service requests included micro chipping, dog registration and impound queries, lost and found dogs, dead dogs, dog track requests and information/education requests.
+The requests are generally received through the Customer Service Centre and electronically recorded as a service request.
 During after-hours the Palmerston North Call Centre receives requests and forwards on all urgent and threatening incidents requiring immediate attention to the after-hours external contractor.
-Initial action is completed by an after-hours contractor and followed up on the next business day by the Animal Management Team. - 9 The Animal Management Team received 39 non urgent dog attack service requests, 26 requests related to attacks on livestock and other animals, and 13 requests related to attacks on people.
-Therefore 33 percent off all non-urgent dog attacks were people-related incidents. - 10 The Animal Management Team received 89 urgent dog attack service requests, 62 requests related to attacks on livestock and other animals, and 28 requests related to dog attacks on people.
-Therefore 31 percent of all urgent dog attacks were people-related incidents. - 11 The Animal Management Team received 60 non urgent dog threatening service requests, 27 requests related to threats to livestock and other animals, and 33 requests related to threats to people.
-Therefore 55 percent of all non-urgent dog threats were people-related incidents. - 12 The Animal Management Team received 78 urgent dog threatening service requests, 21 requests related to threats to livestock and other animals, and 57 requests related to threats to people.
-Therefore 73 percent of all urgent dog threats were people-related incidents. - 13 The following table details the statistical information relating to Animal Management (Dogs and Owners) during 2015/16; with comparative figures for the previous two years.
-In total there are currently three probationary owners, one of which was classified this year.
-There are currently 31 disqualified owners, three of which were disqualified this year.
-There are three dogs classified as dangerous, one of which was classified this year.
-There are 108 dogs classified as menacing, 32 of which were classified this year.
-Of the total number of dogs classified as menacing in Kāpiti, 70 of these are classified by breed (65%) as specified in the Dog Control Act 1996.
-This year 20 of the 32 dogs (63%) were classified as menacing by breed, consistent to previous years.
+Initial action is completed by an after-hours contractor and followed up on the next business day by the Animal Management Team. - 9 The Animal Management Team received 94 non urgent dog attack service requests, 75 requests related to attacks on livestock and other animals, and 19 requests related to attacks on people.
+Therefore (20%) of all non-urgent dog attacks were people-related incidents. - 10 The Animal Management Team received 32 urgent dog attack service requests, 19 requests related to attacks on livestock and other animals, and 13 requests related to dog attacks on people.
+Therefore (40%) of all urgent dog attacks were people-related incidents. - 11 The Animal Management Team received 102 non urgent dog threatening service requests, 44 requests related to threats to livestock and other animals, and 58 requests related to threats to people.
+Therefore (57%) of all non-urgent dog threats were people-related incidents. - 12 The Animal Management Team received 9 urgent dog threatening service requests, 3 requests related to threats to livestock and other animals, and 6 requests related to threats to people.
+Therefore (67%) of all urgent dog threats were people-related incidents. - 13 The Animal Management Team has experienced a slight reduction in dog attacks compared to previous years.
+They have focused on working collaboratively with dog owners to improve control of their dogs and prevent escalating behaviours that can lead to attacks.
+The Animal Management Team are working to prevent attacks based on business intelligence and focuses on known dog owners with problematic dogs, and known high risk locations. - 14 The following table details the statistical information relating to Animal Management (Dogs and Owners) during 2016/17; with comparative figures for the previous two years.
+In total there is currently one (1) probationary owner.
+There are currently seven (7) disqualified owners.
+There are three (3) dogs classified as dangerous, two (2) of which were classified this year.
+There are 122 dogs classified as menacing, 49 of which were classified this year. - Of the total number of dogs classified as menacing in Kāpiti, 78 of these are classified by breed (64%) as specified in the Dog Control Act 1996.
+Of the dogs classified as Menacing this year 34 (70%) were classified as menacing by breed, consistent to previous years.
 The remainder are classified by deed (generally by attack).